-Insert the speaker into the hole and tighten the four toggle screws.
-As you start to turn each screw the toggle clamps will rotate outward to engage the ceiling or wall material as shown.
+Insert the speaker into the hole and turn each screw clockwise.
+The toggle clamps will rotate outward to engage the ceiling material as shown.
+Before tightening the three screws, orient the speaker toward the listening area.
+Tighten all the screws.
 CAUTION: DO NOT OVER-TIGHTEN THE CLAMPS.
 Too much torque may damage the toggle, causing the speaker not to seat securely.
 A snug fit is all that is necessary to assure proper performance.